AmanoTeam/Unalix/README.md

 _**Note**: Unalix also has a command line tool called `clear_url`._

-#### Limitations

-- Getting direct links from URL shorteners
-  - Unalix only follows the URLs/paths provided by the `Location` header (see [RFC 7231, section 7.1.2: Location](https://tools.ietf.org/html/rfc7231#section-7.1.2)).
-It means that Unalix cannot obtain direct links from URL shorteners that require user interaction (e.g clicking a button or resolving CAPTCHA) to redirect or that uses JavaScript code to redirect.

 #### Contributing

 If you have discovered a bug in this library and know how to fix it, fork this repository and open a Pull Request.
-Otherwise, open a issue to report it.

-If you found a URL that was not fully cleaned by Unalix (e.g some tracking fields still remains), report it here or in the [ClearURLs addon repository](https://github.com/ClearURLs/Addon/issues).
+If you found a URL that was not fully cleaned by Unalix (e.g some tracking fields still remains), report them here or in the [ClearURLs addon repository](https://github.com/ClearURLs/Addon/issues).
 We use the list of regex rules maintained by the ClearURLs maintainers, but we also have our [own list](https://github.com/AmanoTeam/Unalix/blob/master/unalix/package_data/unalix-data.min.json).

 #### Third party software